sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

-# Using the Terraform CLI
+# Using the Terraform Command-Line Interface

+Use Terraform and the SAS IaC tools to create a Kubernetes cluster for your SAS Viya deployment.

-## Prereqs
+## Prepare the Environment

+### Prerequisites
-When using the Terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#terraform).
+When using the Terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#terraform-requirements).

-## Preparation

-### Set Azure Authentication
+### Set Up Microsoft Azure Authentication

-Follow either one of the authentication methods described in [Authenticating Terraform to access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using `export TF_VAR_*=<value>` command.
-If you are unsure which TF environment variables are required, you could review the commands that are provided in the optional bash script provided in *Althernative TIP Option 2*.
+Follow either one of the authentication methods described in [Authenticating Terraform to Access Azure](./TerraformAzureAuthentication.md) and set all TF_VAR_name environment variables using `export TF_VAR_*=<value>` command.
+If you are unsure which Terraform environment variables are required, review the commands that are included in the optional bash script that is described in *Tip: Alternative Option 2*.

-*Althernative TIP Option 1:*  The commands to set the TF_VAR_name environment variables can be securely stored in a file outside of this repository, for example `$HOME/.azure_creds.sh.` Remeber to protect that file so only you have read access to it.
+> *Tip: Alternative Option 1:*  The commands to set the TF_VAR_name environment variables can be securely stored in a file outside of this repository, for example `$HOME/.azure_creds.sh.` Remember to protect that file so that only you have Read access to it.

 Then source your credentials into your shell environment: